-8.1.2.
+9.1.2.
 12V PICPWR Connector Power Labeling Requirements

-PICPWR connector contains two or more sideband channels, a visible silkscreen shall be placed near each 12V PICPWR connector to indicate the position for each channel.
-Example: "A" on the right side and "B" on the left side.
-Since each 12V PICPWR connector power rating will depend on the ampacity and number of supply and return pins in the connector, as well as the size of copper planes attached to the connector, a visible silkscreen shall be placed near the

-PICPWR connector to indicate the maximum TDP (Thermal Design Point) capability of the PICPWR implementation.
-Example "PWRn_12V_600W", where n is a unique identifier/number for each PICPWR connector instantiation per board.
-If any 12V
+PICPWR connectors that contain two or more sideband channels shall have a visible silkscreen placed near each 12V PICPWR connector to indicate the position for each channel.
+Example: "A" on the left side and "B" on the right side.
+Since each 12V PICPWR connector power rating will depend on the ampacity and number of supply and return pins in the connector, as well as the size of copper planes attached to the connector, a visible silkscreen shall be placed near the PICPWR connector to indicate the maximum Thermal Design Point (TDP) capability of the PICPWR implementation.
+Example: "PWRn_600W", where n is a unique identifier/number for each PICPWR connector instantiation per board.

-8.1.3.
+9.1.3.
 12V Management Signal Naming

-The 12V PICPWR and PDB connector signal naming shown in the rest of this specification is represented as "location_PICPWRn_A/B" where; location is the destination board on which the connector will be located (location is blank since most are expected to be on HPM), n is the unique identifier per board, A/B is the sideband channel (if more than one channel exists in the connector), and is the signal function (SB[4:1], SCL, or SDA).
+The 12V PICPWR and PDB management connector signal naming shown in the rest of this specification is represented as "location_PICPWRn_A/B" where; location is the destination board on which the connector will be located (location is blank since most are expected to be on HPM), n is the unique identifier per board, A/B is the sideband channel (if more than one channel exists in the connector), and is the signal function (SB[4:1], SCL, or SDA).
 Example: PDB_PICPWR3_A_SCL.

-8.1.4.
+9.1.4.
 12V HPM Power Distribution Architecture

-This section describes implementations of the HPM where the PSU or power subsystem is directly docking into the HPM.
+This section describes implementations of the HPM where the M-CRPS or power subsystem is directly docking into the HPM as shown in Figure 2.